hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 ### Update Auto-cancel Date on single order

-1. Go to  the Hamburger Menu > Order Management > Sales Order.
-2. Select the required order and go to the Sales Order View page.
-3. Go to the Item section and click on the edit function next to the auto-cancel date.
+1. Go to the Item section and click on the edit function next to the auto-cancel date.
-4. Update the date from the Calendar&#x20;
+2. Update the date from the Calendar&#x20;
-5. Click on Save function to save changes.
+3. Click on Save function to save changes.

 ### Remove Auto-cancel Date from single order

-1. Go to  the Hamburger Menu > Order Management > Sales Order.
-2. Select the required order and go to the Sales Order View page.
-3. Go to the Item Section and click on the edit function next to the auto-cancel date.
+1. Go to the Item Section and click on the edit function next to the auto-cancel date.
-4. Click on the delete icon to remove the auto cancel date.
+2. Click on the delete icon to remove the auto cancel date.
-5. Click on Save function to save changes.
+3. Click on Save function to save changes.